vexparadox/Axilya/README.md

 Core.cpp and Core.hpp is the user entry point into the framework.
 The methods contained are explained in the wiki.

+## v0.5 COMING SOON

+- Entity Component System (alpha stage)

+- General error fixing

 ## v0.4 Changelog

--Push pop Matrixes
+- Push pop Matrixes

--Matrix translation
+- Matrix translation

--Fixes to the timer
+- Fixes to the timer

--New Wiki pages!
+- New Wiki pages!

--Ellipse rendering and collision
+- Ellipse rendering and collision

--Colour fills, you can now easily colour shapes
+- Colour fills, you can now easily colour shapes

--Increased perforamce other collisions
+- Increased perforamce other collisions

 ## v0.3 Changelog

--Optimised shape drawing
+- Optimised shape drawing

--Added text rendering!
+- Added text rendering!
 Only uses glyphmaps at the moment

--Fixed lines being drawn around images, they weren't being clamped properly
+- Fixed lines being drawn around images, they weren't being clamped properly

--Added exitCalled() call back in the Core
+- Added exitCalled() call back in the Core

--Commented a lot of the collision and Math code
+- Commented a lot of the collision and Math code

--mousePressed and keyPressed should now be accurate and take account to multiple presses
+- mousePressed and keyPressed should now be accurate and take account to multiple presses

--Added a Timer class
+- Added a Timer class

--Cleaned up Vector code
+- Cleaned up Vector code

--Added GLEW for text rendering
+- Added GLEW for text rendering

 ## v0.2 Changelog

--Finalised the CSV Reader
+- Finalised the CSV Reader

--You can normalise 3D Vectors
+- You can normalise 3D Vectors

--Triangles are now labelled properly
+- Triangles are now labelled properly